-The PTO shaft has a wide hinge joint giving the tractor a steering angle of up to 80°.
+The tractor's PTO shaft has a wide hinge joint, allowing an angle of lock of up to 80°.
 Make sure that the PTO shaft is not damaged during sharp cornering.
 This would result in damage to the machine.

 - Couple the machine to the tractor without the PTO shaft. - Lower the lower link of the tractor. - Set the combination (tractor and machine) to the smallest steering angle.